-In accordance with the terms of a registration rights agreement with the Selling Stockholders, this prospectus generally covers the resale of all of the shares of PubCo common stock and PubCo warrants issued to the Selling Stockholders in the PIPE and all of the shares issuable upon exercise of the warrants issued in the PIPE.
-The sixth through ninth columns assume the sale of all of the shares and warrants offered by the Selling Stockholders pursuant to this prospectus and/or the exercise of all of the warrants and the sale of all of the underlying shares.
-The Selling Stockholders may sell all, some or none of their shares and warrants in this offering.
+In accordance with the terms of the RRA, this prospectus covers the resale of all of the Shares and Warrants issued or issuable to the Selling Stockholders in connection with the signing of the Letter Agreement for the Levo Transaction, including the Shares issuable under the Warrants and the SPA.
+The sixth through ninth columns assume the sale of all of the Shares and Warrants offered by the Selling Stockholders pursuant to this prospectus and/or the exercise of all of the Warrants and the sale of all of the underlying Shares.
+The Selling Stockholders may sell all, some or none of their Shares and Warrants in this offering.
 See "Plan of Distribution."